 The Paper: My first question is about the national network for monitoring soil pollution, as you just talked about, how do those monitoring sites integrate with the sites already designated by the agricultural and land resources departments?
 Second question is about the heavy metal pollution in the “Manganese Triangle” sitting across Guizhou, Hunan, and Chongqing.
 When the central environmental inspection team informed Chongqing on the inspection report in April, it mentioned 18 manganese electroplating companies that did not take anti-leakage measures for their slag dump.
 It was the same case with such companies in Songtao County of Guizhou in the Manganese Triangle.
 The water and soil in the downstream of the slag dump was tested with excessive level of manganese and other heavy metals.
 Therefore, censuses need to be conducted to figure out the soil pollution condition.
 My question is, targeting what industries has MEP launched a detailed census?
 What measures will be taken to address the identified polluters and polluted regions?

-Qiu: That’s a long question.
+Qiu: That's a long question.
 This round of detailed census focuses on major soil polluting industries such as non-ferrous metal mining and processing, smelting, petrochemical extraction and processing, chemical, pesticide, coking, electroplating, and leather-making industries, which included the manganese electroplating industry.
 In the Manganese Triangle, the local environmental protection departments already designated the initial monitoring sites and major pollution sources.
 We controlled the pollution from the manganese electroplating industry in this Triangle which was a major area for such control during the 12th Five-Year Plan period.
-In the next step, we will work to establish a coordination mechanism for the integrated control of manganese in the Triangle; urge the local governments to step up the management of small and random polluters, and treat the manganese slag dump and other previous pollution; and strengthen the role of electroplating companies as the main players to control manganese pollution, tighten the compliance inspection, and make sure those companies to meet emission standards.
+In the next step, we will work to establish a coordination mechanism for the integrated control of manganese in the Triangle; urge the local governments to step up the management of small and sporadic polluters, and treat the manganese slag dump and other previous pollution; and strengthen the role of electroplating companies as the main players to control manganese pollution, tighten the compliance inspection, and make sure those companies to meet emission standards.
 In the meantime, we will apply the detailed census data as soon as they are available, and urge local governments to work out plans and take risk control measures on high-risk agricultural lands.
 We will also come up with relevant pollution and risk control measures on high-risk industrial lands.

 As for the integration of the monitoring sites, MEP is taking the lead to map out a general plan for monitoring the soil pollution and designate the monitoring sites.
 The agricultural and land resource departments will select some basic sites under their national monitoring programs to be part of our soil environment monitoring network, so that the monitoring will be conducted by unified standards under the network, and the data will be collected and released based on the network.